-2
+😔 Custom Row Filter

 Show rows where:

 Operating System

-contains 💌 XP
+contains ~ XP

-🔿 and  💿 or
+🔵 and  💿 or

-contains 💌 Professional
+contains ~ Professional

+Use to represent any series of chara acters

+OK Cancel

 Saving a Report

 When you are viewing a report, you can save it for future reference.
 Click Actions at the bottom of the report and select Save as to save the report.
 You are given the option of specifying the location where the report file will be saved.
 You can navigate to the disk volume and folder of your choice.